 Activated carbon traps pollutants indefinitely.
 What’s more, our filtration technology combined with our ductless filtering fume hoods save a huge amount of energy, allowing you to reduce your impact on both the environment and your budget.

 the first multipurpose molecular filter for laboratory vapours and gases.

-The result of Erlab’s latest research, GreenFumeHood 3 is equipped with the new generation of Neutrodine Unisorb filters.
+The result of Erlab’s latest research, GreenFumeHood 3 (see page GFH3) is equipped with the new generation of Neutrodine Unisorb filters.